 So I’ve been getting these little notes lately, about a spiritual teacher who is accused of creating a cult-like environment for their students.
 People send me links to articles about this and want to know what I think…

 And in exposing the truth, invariability we run into witch-hunting territory.
 Because, as often as there is extremism in communities, there will always be as many people “crying wolf,” as the saying goes.
-Like most of you, I am pretty weary of witch hunting.
+Like most of you, I am pretty wary of witch hunting.
 Sadly, humans always do it; we love to project injustice from our personal fear.
 A personal painbody feels injustice, and that painbody starts publicly calling out.
 But how do we discern if there has been real injustice from the accused?

 One of the problems in cult-like organizations is that it is often the community and not the leader that has created the cult.
-Members of the community who have internal fear of being authentic—who, for instance, fear saying No—may have had a childhood where they were punished or abandoned if they got angry or spoke up.
+Members of the spiritual healing community who have internal fear of being authentic—who, for instance, fear saying No—may have had a childhood where they were punished or abandoned if they got angry or spoke up.
 Therefore, they are too pressurized by their own painbody and fear to speak up and ask for what they really want.
 Or, they can’t find a way to ask, in a clear diplomatic way, to be heard—and therefore they are in collusion to let themselves be led in an authoritarian style, instead of consensus.
 This community momentum begins to create non-consensual agreements.

 I don’t mean to make light of really dangerous leaders, but often the leader is visible and it’s more obvious to see their painbodies.
 It’s the non-transparent agendas of the community members that remain blinding and influential.
 We see this in political activism all the time: we can see the political leader, but what we can’t see are all the strings being pulled and agendas being acted out behind all those closed doors.